 The max aggregated luma picture size in HEVC is calculated to be dividable by 16, this is a constraint that is ignored as not relevant for the levels in the present specification.

-NOTE 2 The number of instance has been defined in such a way that each instance may operate at a minimum of 30fps and 1080p.
+NOTE 2 The number of instances have been defined in such a way that each instance may operate at a minimum of 30fps and 1080p.

 Bibliography